In the last post, I talked about simple things you can do to make the most of your workouts and help reduce the risk of injury.

 An active lifestyle helps you live longer than a person who doesn’t exercise at all.

 Keep in mind that if you haven’t worked out for a while you should start slow and build up your stamina gradually.
-You should do the same when it comes to changing your diet.
-It takes time to break old habits, so be patient with yourself.

 Make sure you look for the next post soon.
 I’ll be talking about maintaining your fitness while you’re on the go!